Natural Sleep Supplements

 Chamomile

-This product is often brewed as a tea to enhance relaxation as well as sleepiness.
-It’s one of the most popular Natural Sleep Supplement which eases anxiety symptoms.
-However, there seem to be minor risks linked to chamomile, such as interaction with warfarin, which is a blood thinning medication.
+This product is often brewed as a tea to enhance relaxation and sleepiness.
+It's one of the most popular Natural Sleep supplements, easing anxiety symptoms.
+However, there seem to be minor risks linked to chamomile, such as interaction with warfarin, a blood-thinning medication.
 Mild allergic reactions are another risk.
 If you take chamomile regularly, be sure to inform your doctor.

 Valerian